mAAdhaTTah/brookjs/docs/source/children.md

 </div>
 ```

 For each child, when it's mounted or added to the DOM, `modifyChildProps` is called with the parent's `props$` stream and the value of the child's key attribute.
 The returned stream should be of the child's props.
+This is primarily useful to provide the correct props to the child's `onMount` function.